raycmorgan/sqlbox/README.md

 });
 ```

-To update a row simply fetch it change it and save it.
+To update a row simply fetch it, change it and save it.

 ```javascript
 User.get(1, function (err, user) {